 Minutes before the spacecraft turns to point its heat shield forward in preparation for entering Mars' atmosphere, the cruise stage's low-gain antenna will take over again, which will reduce the data transmission rate to 10 bits per second, less than 2 percent of the mid-gain antenna's rate.
 Through this antenna and later through other low-gain antennas on the backshell, lander and rover, transmissions during the next hour or more will consist of simple signal tones coded to indicate the accomplishment of critical activities.
-For example, a change in tone might tell controllers when the spacecraft has successfully jettisoned its cruise stage about 15 minutes before hitting the atmosphere.
+For example, a change in tone will tell controllers when the spacecraft has successfully jettisoned its cruise stage about 15 minutes before hitting the atmosphere.
 During the descent through the atmosphere, about 36 ten-second signal tones will be transmitted.
-The signal-to-noise ratio for these tones is very low, especially as the spacecraft gets deeper into Mars' atmosphere.
-Some or all could be undetectable on Earth or require lengthy processing before they can be identified.

-Before its first night on the surface of Mars, each rover may deploy its high-gain antenna for use the following martian morning.
-Once a high-gain link is established, the rover may be able to communicate directly with Earth at transmission rates greater than 11,000 bits per second.
+Before its first night on the surface of Mars, each rover may deploy its high-gain antenna for use the following morning.
+The rovers will be able to communicate directly with Earth at transmission rates greater than 11,000 bits per second using this antenna.

 About a minute before each lander drops to the martian surface, another important communication method -- relay through Mars orbiter spacecraft -- will begin to be used.

 An antenna mounted on each lander will transmit status information to the orbiting Mars Global Surveyor from the time the descending lander emerges from the backshell until ground impact.
 If that antenna survives the first bounce, it will continue to relay information for a few minutes as the lander bounces and rolls to a stop.
 The orbit of Mars Global Surveyor will be adjusted in preceding weeks to place it over the landing vicinity during those crucial minutes to receive the transmissions.
 The orbiter will later transmit the data to Earth.
-This first relay link is designed to provide information for later reconstruction of the events during the spacecraft's descent and landing, not to provide immediate play-by-play notice as they happen.